Whats the news today-

 A separation and divorce can be very hard on all concerned.
 Both parties may have many problems related to the resolution of the divorce.
 In some cases, the divorce can turn highly acrimonious.
 Each spouse can feel angry, frustrated and perhaps even in a vindictive mode.
 In such cases, one partner may look to do all they can punish the other partner.
 They may look for ways to make life harder for the other member of the partnership.
 One area that frequently sees a lot of conflict in the event of a divorce where such feelings are present is that of any kind of material possessions.
 A spouse may make all sorts of threats to the other’s property, especially if that property is kept at the other spouse’s current home.
 One member of the marriage may even tell the other they are going to throw out items of value to the other person.
 The possibility of this happening can be feel very intimidating and even scary.
 It is crucial to remember that there are laws that govern property during the separation and divorce process.

 People have the fundamental right to keep what they own under state laws.
 This is true even if they are living with someone else as a married couple.
 Even if there’s an ongoing separation, this does not give the other partner any right to damage the property, let alone to throw it out.
 Anyone who suffering from such threats has legal recourse.
 The first thing that should be done is take an inventory of all such items.
 For example, if the partner is threatening to throw away the spouse’s collection of shoes, now is the time to make a detailed list of the shoes and where they are kept.
 It’s a good idea to take photographs from several different angles.
 The spouse does not have the right to throw them out nor do they have the right to damage such things.
-They cannot take the person’s cherished cashmere sweaters and scarves and dip them in bleach or run them through the wash when it clearly indicates that hand washing is the option.
+They cannot take the person’s cherished cashmere sweaters and scarves and dip them in bleach or run them through the wash when it clearly indicates that hand washing is the best option.

 Possible Disposal Methods